-Anderson School in Chigwell will be a secondary school and sixth form on the Enterprise Campus.
-It will educate and prepare young autistic people from Essex and surrounding areas for meaningful and active working lives.
+Anderson School in Chigwell is a secondary school and sixth form on the Enterprise Campus.
+It educates and prepares young autistic people from Essex and surrounding areas for meaningful and active working lives.

-At the heart of the curriculum will be practical skills for work and life, for example, emotional resilience, using public transport or preparing for interviews.
+At the heart of the curriculum are practical skills for work and life, for example, emotional resilience, using public transport or preparing for interviews.

-We will also strive for academic excellence and aim for students to achieve academic progress in line with other young people their age.
-To support this we will teach traditional core subjects such as English, Maths and Science alongside other academic and vocational subjects pupils are interested in.
+We also strive for academic excellence and aim for students to achieve academic progress in line with other young people their age.
+To support this we teach traditional core subjects such as English, Maths and Science alongside other academic and vocational subjects such as Geography, Art and Food Technology.

-Our curriculum will include the key stages of the national curriculum as well as traditional vocational and academic qualifications such as BTEC, GCSE and A Levels.
-These will be adapted for each child according to their abilities and preferred way of working.
+Our curriculum includes the key stages of the national curriculum as well as traditional vocational and academic qualifications such as BTEC, GCSE and A Levels.
+These are adapted for each child according to their abilities and preferred way of working.

-Once a baseline assessment has taken place, a personalised route will be designed specifically for the student, taking into account the aspirations of the young person and their family and possible future employment opportunities.
+Once a baseline assessment has taken place, a personalised route is designed specifically for the student, taking into account the aspirations of the young person and their family and possible future employment opportunities.

-There will be three main pathways they can follow:
+There are three main pathways they can follow:

 - further education